libops/docs/docs/development/cli.md

 ### set developer

-Use this command to add a developer to your LibOps site environments.
+Use this command to add a developer to your libops site environments.

-LibOps site environments and CLI commands are protected by a firewall and/or gcloud authentication.
+libops site environments and CLI commands are protected by a firewall and/or gcloud authentication.
 To provide access to a developer `sara@institution.edu` who works from two locations with IP addresses `1.2.3.4` and `5.6.7.8` you could run the command:

 ```
 sitectl set developer \